Noeda/caramia/README.md

   * This library does not create an OpenGL context.
 You can use whatever library you want to create an OpenGL context as long as it can get an OpenGL 3.3 context.
-You may be interested in the `caramia-sdl2` library if you just want to quickly get something running.
+You may be interested at looking at the tests in this package to see how to use this with the `sdl2` package.

   * Operations are in the `IO` monad.
 No messing around with custom monads.